 Probate Issues with Reverse Mortgages & Related Foreclosures

 Probates with reverse mortgages are very tricky because reverse mortgage servicers are very difficult to work with and there are very serious time constraints. (i.e., You have to hurry if they start foreclosure.)
 The reverse mortgage servicers are right behind student loan companies as the worst and most crooked lending operations.
 They will immediately try to start foreclosure of the property as it adds significant fees and costs to line their pockets.
 (Sorry I hate them.)
 That said, within sixty (60) days of the borrower’s passing, you can request an extension of time to file probate and sell the house.
 They are required to give two (2) sixty (60) extensions.
 To qualify for the time extensions, reverse mortgage servicers require proof of probate filing and further require a real estate agent to remit a sale listing agreement for the property.
-Please, whatever you do, do not wait around, contact my office immediately for your free consultation to preserve the equity in the house.
+Please, whatever you do, do not wait around, contact a California reverse mortgage lawyer immediately for your free consultation to preserve the equity in the house.

 The probate can be filed quickly and the requests for extensions remitted with a listing agreement thereby avoiding foreclosure.
 There is an exception that, in certain instances, a surviving non-borrower spouse may be able to remain in the house if the original loan documents allow this very narrow exception.
 I will be happy to assist in the determination.
 Call me NOW for your FREE consultation.